 New York City Department of Education and School Construction Authority

-Intellis partnered with DoED and SCA to improve the Five-Year Capital Plan by creating a ground-breaking mobile-based building condition assessment software program that was deployed on iPads.
-Streamlining the agency’s planning efforts with mobile-based software has led to key improvements to the accuracy and efficiency of data collection and reporting across the city’s entire network of public school building sites.
+Intellis partnered with DoED and SCA to improve the Five-Year Capital Plan by creating a ground-breaking mobile-based building condition assessment software program deployed on iPads.
+Streamlining the agency’s planning efforts with mobile-based software has led to critical improvements in data collection and reporting accuracy and efficiency across the City’s entire network of public school building sites.

-Intellis built the Online Capital Plan Development System (oCPDS) for the DoED and customised it for the agency’s specific needs.
-The oCPDS gathers and organizes data that is collected locally at each site using iPads and translates it into bite-size projects.
-The result is that the agency is able to produce accurate projections of the amount of money and length of time required to implement and complete each project.
+Intellis built the Online Capital Plan Development System (oCPDS) for the DoED and customized it for the agency’s specific needs.
+The oCPDS gathers and organizes data collected locally at each site using iPads and translates it into bite-size projects.
+The agency can produce accurate projections of the money and time required to implement and complete each project.

 Intellis is proud to work with the DoED and SCA to optimize and enhance the capital planning process for enhanced educational services and better facilities, thus securing safe and modern learning environments for students and teachers!